D-anijel-S-tefanovic/Arithmetic-Calculator-/README.md

 # Arithmetic-Calculator-
-This is a version of Arithemtic Calculator that can compute basic arithemtic calculations
+This is a version of Arithemtic Calculator that can compute basic arithemtic calculations.